Top 10 Galacticos of Real Madrid

 9. James Rodríguez (2014 – €75M from AS Monaco)

-After a stunning World Cup in Brazil, James’ signing was a marketing masterstroke.
+After a spectacular World Cup in Brazil, James’ signing became a marketing masterstroke:

 1 La Liga